orbitalsqwib/tp/docs/DeveloperGuide.md

 1. User enters the `add` command in the format add n/NAME p/PHONE a/ADDRESS i/INCOME [m/MEDICAL_INFO].
 2. System parses the command and validates input
-3. System normalizes NAME case and spaces for internal comparison and checks for duplicates using NAME+PHONE.
+3. System normalizes NAME (case-insensitive and multiple spaces collapsed to single space) and checks for duplicates using NAME+PHONE.
 4. System creates and saves the new patient record.
 5. System confirms success by displaying: Patient added: <Name> (<Phone>).